rrr - Respect before Responsibility before Rights

 arguments to global policy.

-rights without understanding respect or responsibility first, we’re
+respect or responsibility first, we’re in trouble.
+That’s how you

-in trouble.
-That’s how you end up with machines that “do the
+end up with machines that “do the right thing”, for example, by

-right thing” by eliminating the messy humans.
+eliminating all the messy humans.

 The-rCode changes that.
 It gives us — and our machines — a